-Your email should be between 100 and 150 words long.
+Your email should be between 150 and 200 words long.

-You will receive up to 6 marks for the content of your email, and up to 6 marks for the language used.
+You will receive up to 8 marks for the content of your email, and up to 8 marks for the language used.

-14 You have been using a coursebook in your English lessons at school.
+15 You have been using a coursebook in your English lessons at school.
 Your teacher has asked you to review the coursebook, so your teacher can decide whether to use it with other classes in the future.

-Here are some comments from your classmates:
+Here are two comments from your classmates:

-A large, light-grey speech bubble containing the text "The topics are a bit boring." with a small tail pointing to the left.
+A hand-drawn style speech bubble with a tail pointing to the left, containing the text 'The topics are a bit boring.'

+A hand-drawn style speech bubble with a tail pointing to the left, containing the text 'The grammar is explained clearly.'